 - 1. "Prospective Student" refers to an individual who has become a part of the College recruitment database who has been assigned an FCC student identification number. - 2.
 "Applicant" refers to an individual who has an assigned FCC student identification number and who has submitted a College application for credit enrollment. - 3.
 "Registrant" refers to an individual who has an assigned FCC student identification number, who has submitted a College application for credit enrollment or a student profile for continuing education, and who has registered for a course or courses. - 4.
-"Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes who has either paid or made arrangement for payment of tuition and/or fees. - 5.
-"Enrolled Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes, who has either paid or made arrangements for payment of tuition and/or fees, and whose participation in a class has been verified.
+"Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes who has either paid or made arrangement for payment of tuition and/or fees.

+- 5. "Enrolled Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes, who has either paid or made arrangements for payment of tuition and/or fees, and whose participation in a class has been verified. - 6.
+"Visiting Student" refers to a student who is enrolled at another higher education institution who is taking courses at FCC to transfer back to their home institution.

-C. Credit Level
+C. Credit Students

 - 1. "Full-time Student" refers to a student who enrolls in coursework of twelve (12) credit hours or more during the fall or spring semesters, or who is enrolled for a total of twelve (12) credit hours cumulatively for the summer sessions. - 2.
-"Part-time Student" refers to a student who enrolls in coursework of less than twelve (12) credit hours during the fall or spring semesters, or who is enrolled for a total of less than twelve (12) credits cumulatively for the summer sessions. - 3.
-"Visiting Student" refers to a student who is enrolled at another higher education institution who is taking courses at FCC to transfer back to their home institution.
+"Part-time Student" refers to a student who enrolls in coursework of less than twelve (12) credit hours during the fall or spring semesters, or who is enrolled for a total of less than twelve (12) credits cumulatively for the summer sessions.